apache/arrow-experiments/http/get_compressed/README.md

     Accept: application/vnd.apache.arrow.ipc; codecs="zstd, lz4"

-There is similar to clients requesting video streams by specifying the container format and the codecs they support
+This is similar to clients requesting video streams by specifying the container format and the codecs they support
 (e.g. `Accept: video/webm; codecs="vp8, vorbis"`).